The five signs of skin cancer is a guide referred to as the A-B-C-D-E guide.

 If you normally have freckles or moles and you start to see one changing, it may well be suspect.
 It could be any of the above changes or it could be elevating or even just itching.

 It's time to do something whenever you see ANY changes!
 See your dermatologist!

 Early detection can save you a lot of future problems.
 As always, I encourage you to use Sense in the Sun and do your best to embark on a Healthy Lifestyle.

 The above guide should be taken as a general guide.
 Skin cancers may develop and not exactly fit into any of these five signs of skin cancer.

-It’s been 20 yrs. since I’ve been free from stage 3 squamous cell carcinoma.
+Since 1990 I’ve been free from stage 4 squamous cell carcinoma.
 I had never heard of the five signs of skin cancer at that time, and the truth is that even if I was aware of these signs, I would not have recognized my case as skin cancer.

 I had a very small lump appear spontaneously, on my neck.
 It was round, slightly elevated (at first) and it was my normal skin color.